Zip Zip

-Zip Zip is a French animated television series created by Aurore Damant, based on an original idea by Anne Ozannat.
-The series is produced by GO-N Productions with the participation of France Télévisions, Super RTL and The Walt Disney Company France in association with A Plus Image 3.
+Zip Zip is a French animated television series created by Aurore Damant, based on an original idea by Anne Ozannat, and directed by Lionel Allaix.
+The series is produced by GO-N Productions with the participation of France Télévisions, Super RTL and The Walt Disney Company France in association with A Plus Image 3 and France 3.
 The series premiered on Super RTL in Germany on March 23, 2015 and on France 3 in France on April 4.
-It was renewed for a second series which premiered on July 8, 2019, with the English dub premiering on YouTube on August 6, 2021.
+It was renewed for a second season which premiered on July 8, 2019, with the English dub premiering on YouTube on August 6, 2021.

 Premise

 Tired of living in the forest, Washington the fox, Sam the boar, his sister Eugenie, and Suzie the blackbird decide to leave the wilderness and go to the city.
-To avoid being seen by people as wild animals and getting caught by animal control, the four take animal costumes to disguise themselves as a dog (Washington), a cat (Sam), a rabbit (Eugenie) and a canary (Suzie) and pose as common house pets.
-They are soon adopted by the Livingstones, and now live in their house with their cat, Victoria.
+To avoid being seen by people as wild animals and getting caught by animal control, the four take domestic animal costumes to disguise themselves as a dog (Washington), a cat (Sam), a rabbit (Eugenie) and a canary (Suzie) and pose as common house pets incognito.
+The Livingstones soon adopt them, and now they live in the Livingstones' house with their cat, Victoria.

+Throughout the episodes, they must keep their secret at all costs.
+They also get rid of numerous enemies who sometimes intimidate them and seize the Livingstone family home where they have settled.